Legal

 Give Claude context

-Cowork is a workspace in Claude for desktop that can access your local files.
-Grant it access to the folder containing your audit documents, and it reads everything in that folder — PDFs, Word docs, spreadsheets, scans.
+Cowork is a workspace in Claude Desktop that works directly with your local files.
+Point it at your audit folder and it reads everything inside, including PDFs, Word docs, spreadsheets, and scans.

 Required context